The King and the Wizard

 The Old World

-For the entire history of computing, machines were pure tools.
-Wizards without will.
+For the entire history of computing, machines were pure tools - wizards without will.

 You spin up a server.
 You pay for GPU hours.
 You click "train."
 The machine does what you asked, using exactly the resources you allocated.
 When it's done, it stops.

-humanallocating...⚡⚡⚡⚡compute allocated🤖AIreceiving...Y = 0AI commissions nothing
+humanallocating...compute allocated🤖AIreceiving...Y = 0AI commissions nothing

 In this world, AI had no agency over compute.
-It consumed what it was given.
-The wizard extended human reach but never decided to reach.
-The amount of energy commissioned by AI was zero.
+It consumed what it was given, and the wizard extended human reach but never decided to reach.
+The amount of energy commissioned by AI was zero, until we made a wizard that could make its own wizards.

 Eigenpute